aws/aws-app-mesh-examples/walkthroughs/howto-ingress-gateway/README.md

 2. Additionally, this walkthrough makes use of the unix command line utility `jq`.
 If you don't already have it, you can install it from [here](https://stedolan.github.io/jq/).

 3. Install Docker.
-It is needed to build the demo application images
+It is needed to build the demo application images.

 ## Step 2: Set Environment Variables
 We need to set a few environment variables before provisioning the